hoangduytran/blender-manual/manual/files/import_export/usd.rst

 - Meshes (of different kinds, see below).
 - Cameras (perspective cameras only at the moment, not orthogonal ones).
-- Light (all types except area lights).
+- Curves
+- Lights
 - Hair (exported as curves, and limited to parent strands).
-- Volume (both static and animated volumes).
+- Point Clouds
+- Volumes
 - Armatures

 When exporting an animation, the final, evaluated mesh is written to USD.